chrishah/MITObim/README.md

 TUTORIAL I: reconstruction of a mitochondrial genome using a two step procedure
 -------------------------------------------------------------------------------

 One strategy for successful MITObim performance is to prepare an initial reference from the conserved regions of a distantly related mitochondrial reference genome using a MIRA mapping assembly in a first step.
 In a second step the MITObim wrapper script is applied to this newly constructed reference in order to reconstruct the entire mitochondrial genome.
+Impatient users are encouraged to move directly to Tutorials II & III below which show examples for using the `--quick` strategy - a single step procedure - i.e. they don't require the initial mapping assembly to be performed manually.

 a.
 Initial mapping assembly using MIRA: